Your Verdict: A Judge’s Memoir of Law and Loss

 About Jacqueline

 Jacqueline St. Joan is an award-winning poet, memoirist, essayist, writer of fiction and feminist legal scholarship.
 Her writing intersects the fields of law and literature with the voices of contemporary protest and reconciliation.
 She writes about history and family fictions; the abuse of women and inheritance of racism; the minds of children, teaching and learning; law and justice and literature; South Asia, gardens, birds.
 She has a law degree and a Master’s in creative writing.
 A lifelong feminist, she is a retired lawyer and Colorado county judge, a lifelong social justice activist with a voice.
-She is an inductee inof the Colorado Women’s Hall of Fame.
+Learn more about Jacqueline.